 Around the time of every full moon, the moon appears full to the eye for several days in a row.
 But astronomers regard the moon as truly full at a well-defined instant, when the moon is 180 degrees opposite the sun in ecliptic longitude.

 Or, another way of looking at it, the moon is precisely full whenever the elongation between the moon and sun equals 180 degrees.
 Visit Unitarium.com to know the present moon-sun elongation, remembering that a positive number means a waxing moon whereas a negative number indicates a waning moon.

-Incidentally, this month’s full moon – the first of 13 full moons in 2020 – falls on January 10, at 19:21 Universal Time.
-Because we have 13 full moons this year, there are actually two full moons in October 2020, the second of which is commonly called a Blue Moon.
+This month’s full moon – the first of 13 full moons in 2020 – falls on January 10 at 19:21 UTC; translate UTC to your time.
+Because we have 13 full moons this year, there will be a month with two full moons.
+That’ll be October 2020.

 For the Northern Hemisphere, this January full moon presents the first of three full moons of the winter season; and in the Southern Hemisphere, this is the first of three summer full moons.
 For the world as a whole, this penumbral lunar eclipse features the second eclipse of the eclipse season, the first one staging an annular eclipse of the sun on December 26, 2019.

-Because the full moon stands opposite the sun in Earth’s sky, the full moon assumes the sun’s position for six months hence, or in July.
+Because the full moon stands opposite the sun in Earth’s sky, the full moon assumes the sun’s position for six months hence, in July.
 From all over the world, this January full moon will shine in front of the constellation Gemini the Twins.
-Therefore, like the July sun, this January full moon will rise and sets quite far north of due east and west.
+Therefore, like the July sun, this January full moon will rise and set quite far north of due east and west.

 In the Northern Hemisphere, that means this January full moon will follow the high path of the summer sun throughout the night.

-Yet, in the Southern Hemisphere, where it’s summer, this January full moon will the low path of the winter sun.
+Yet, in the Southern Hemisphere, where it’s summer, this January full moon will follow the low path of the winter sun.